Nishkala2005/067_4thsem/Experiment2.md

 Mismatches can introduce offset voltage, gain imbalance, and increased common-mode rejection errors.
 ## Circuit 1:

+### Differential amplifier circuit tailed with Rss resistor

+where Rss = .4Kohm

 ![Screenshot 2025-03-04 061530](https://github.com/user-attachments/assets/57a5f55e-69c5-430c-b3df-eef611b298ab)

 ### **Step 1**
 ### DC analysis:

+Before conducting dc analysis we neeed to make sure of following:
+* All DC biasing sources are correctly connected.
+* MOSFET models are included in the simulation.
+* Resistors and voltage sources are correctly placed.

+*
 ![WhatsApp Image 2025-03-04 at 06 41 49_5b7d1de0](https://github.com/user-attachments/assets/32d8daf4-662b-4cf4-8099-986ac43a8312)
 From the calculation we get,